Yoctol/bottender/docs/channel-viber-setup.md

 ![](https://user-images.githubusercontent.com/3382565/67851228-f3508880-fb44-11e9-90aa-c5bcc2d96aa2.png)

+After finishing `Create Bottender App` process, `bottender.config.js`, a config file, will be generated automatically for furthur channel settings.

-## Enabling Viber Channel in Existing Apps
+### Enable Viber Channel for Existing Apps

 First, you need to have a `bottender.config.js` file that sets `channels.viber.enabled` as `true`: